Code and binary security analysis

 3. Toggle Implicit security assessment to active.

 4. Activate one or more code security tools, such as Checkov or Gosec.
-For further information, refer to Available security tools.
+The following code security tools are currently available in the CloudBees platform:

 Once enabled, an implicit security scan is triggered automatically when you perform the following actions: